ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 4. Click the toolbar's **New** button to create a new dashboard.
 To open a saved dashboard, click the **Open** button.
 To delete a dashboard, use the **Delete** icon on the Open Dashboard dialog.

 ## Expand the tutorial
+Congratulations, you have built a data lake using {{site.data.keyword.cos_short}}.
+Below are additional suggestions to enhance your data lake.
 - Experiment with additional datasets using SQL Query
 - Edit the dashboard application's code to store dashboard specifications to [{{site.data.keyword.cloudant_short_notm}}](https://console.bluemix.net/catalog/services/cloudant-nosql-db) or {{site.data.keyword.cos_short}}
 - Create an [{{site.data.keyword.appid_full_notm}}](https://console.bluemix.net/catalog/services/app-id) service instance to enable security in the dashboard application